Carlos Andrés Pérez: Personal life

 At the age of 26 he married his first cousin Blanca Rodríguez with whom he had six children: Sonia, Thais, Martha, Carlos Manuel, María de Los Angeles and María Carolina.
 In the late 1960s, he began an extramarital relationship with his then secretary Cecilia Matos.
 He also had two daughters with Cecilia, María Francia and Cecilia Victoria Pérez, while married to Blanca Rodríguez.
 Matos became a notorious figure in Venezuelan politics beginning in the 1970s and through the 1990s, the result of rumours of corruption and trafficking of influence centred around her role as the President's mistress.
 Such allegations of corruption were damaging to Pérez's political standing.

-Although Pérez initiated divorced proceedings against his wife in 1998, the action failed and was discontinued.
-Until his death (see below), Pérez remained legally married to Blanca Rodríguez although he had been living in exile since 1998 with Matos, dividing his time between his homes in Miami, the Dominican Republic and New York.
+Although Pérez initiated divorce proceedings against his wife in 1998, the action failed and was discontinued.
+Until his death, Pérez remained legally married to Blanca although he had been living in exile since 1998 with Matos, dividing his time between his homes in Miami, the Dominican Republic and New York.
 In 2003, he suffered a debilitating stroke that seriously affected his mental and physical abilities.
 On 31 March 2008, the secretary general of Acción Democrática, Henry Ramos Allup, announced that Pérez wanted to return to Venezuela from exile, to spend his last years in Caracas.